 Is rhythm being lost in modern western society which fragments and compartmentalizes aspects of existence?
 “Sound and rhythm, the dance in us - is drastically neglected”: Jon Roar Bjørkvold is among those who would say yes!
 He is not alone in this viewpoint.
 John Collins, a musician, music philosopher and researcher in Ghana, thinks that Europeans have lost the sense of music being an integral part of everyday life.
 Instead, the role of music has become one only of entertainment, something experienced at a specific event at a particular time.

 Music – a form of movement.
-Music itself involves sequences of invisible vibrations in the air that we hear, which we call sounds, and though defining it is culturally driven, music is a universal phenomenon.
-For some music is a special sort of organized sounds different from something else called noise or non-music.
+Music itself involves sequences of invisible vibrations in the air that we hear, which we call sound.
+Though defining it is culturally driven, music is a universal phenomenon.
+For some people music is a special sort of organized sounds different from something else called noise or non-music.
 For others music is an experience of anything one listens to with the intention of listening to music.
-Another form of movement – brain and neural action – takes place during musical activity.
-Different regions of the brain engage, depending on whether one listens to instrumental or lyrics, recognizes, marks rhythm, reads a score or performs for others, whilst also having an emotional experience with the music.

 Music is not just something we hear.
-Music is part of our inner life which we can draw on it whenever we wish - should we choose to seek, listen to, and sing with it.
+Music is part of our inner life and we can draw on it whenever we wish - should we choose to seek, listen to, and sing with it.
 Dr. Daniel Levintin, a neuroscientist, musician, author, and Professor of Psychology, Behavioural Neuroscience, and Music at McGill University in Canada, argues that “Music is not simply a distraction or a pastime, but a core element of our identity as a species, an activity that paved the way for more complex behaviors such as language, large-scale cooperative undertakings, and the passing down of important information from one generation to the next. (in The World in Six Songs: How the Musical Brain Created Human Nature).

 Rhythm and music might not contribute tidily to modern day notions of efficiency prioritizing achievement, destinations, and maximums.
 Can we shift our viewpoint on the importance of efficiency as we define it, or define efficiency in a new way?
 What would life be like if instead of the mantras “I work at/I am a …, so I am important” and “I think, therefore I am,” we shift to new mantras, “I move, therefore I am” or “I dance, therefore I live” (as is said in Africa) or “I sing, therefore I exist”?